0cjs/sedoc/8bit/conn/video.md

 SCART and JP-21 do not use straight-through cables; for signals marked "input" or "output," these are always the signals on the device connector and the cable is expected to swap them.
-(I.e., the computer sends audio on pin 2, but the monitor receives it on pin 1.)
+(I.e., the computer sends audio on pin 2 which is connected to the monitor's receive pin 1.)

 - Signals below are referenced from the computer to the display, i.e., "output" is a signal recieved by the display.
 This is the opposite